tonywuhoo/tonywuhoo-personal/public/pages/overview.md

 # 👨‍💻 Experience

+# 👨‍💻 Experience

-**Software Engineer Intern** @ [BGC Group](https://www.bgcg.com/) _(September 2024 - Present)_
+**Software Engineer Intern - Infrastructure** @ [BGC Group](https://www.bgcg.com/) _(August 2024 - Present)_

-- Collaborated with infrastructure team to implement trace context propagation for an OpenTelemetry microservice, tracking latency across distributed systems to improve performance monitoring.
+-  Member of the Core Infrastructure Team for Enterprise Trading Systems and Electronic Brokerage.
+-  Developed and configured pipelines to automate infrastructure tasks and validate code in dev environments.
-- Migrated Grafana stack from monolithic to Kubernetes-based deployment for infrastructure logging, enabling faster updates and reducing deployment time.
+-  Migrated Grafana stack from monolithic to Kubernetes, consolidating 8 services like Prometheus and HP OBM, reducing redeployment time by 40%.
-- Applied knowledge of containers, pods, distributed systems, on-prem infrastructure, and OpenTelemetry components like spans, metrics, and distributed tracing.
+-  Leveraged Ansible, Kubernetes Tanzu, Python, shell scripts, and cron jobs across multiple Linux distributions to automate workflows.
-- _**Technologies used:**_ Python, Docker, Kubernetes, OpenTelemetry
+- _**Technologies used:**_ Python, Docker, Kubernetes

-**Software Engineer Intern** @ [Cantor Fitzgerald](https://www.cantor.com/) _(June 2024 - September 2024)_
+**Software Engineer Intern - Full Stack** @ [Cantor Fitzgerald](https://www.cantor.com/) _(June 2024 - August 2024)_

-- Simplified login for 1,200 bankers with single-click SSO by integrating AD authentication using Microsoft’s ADAL library with Spring Security, creating seamless Single Sign-On (SSO) access for the M&A portal.
-- Implemented PowerBI data sync with SignalR and Redis, using PowerBI’s REST API to display near-real-time financial metrics in the portal.
-- Deployed a full-stack web portal with Docker on an internal DMZ subnet, allowing for secure access within the company network.
+-  Built internal tools to improve data access and streamline workflows for 1,200 front-office bankers.
+-  Collaborated with 2 interns and 4 engineers to build an M&A portal, streamlining global data access.
+-  Implemented LDAP authentication with ADAL and Spring Security, streamlining access for 1,200 bankers and cutting login times by 10 seconds per session.
+-  Built a Redis-based pub/sub system for internal dashboard synchronization, achieving sub-50ms latency between PowerBI updates and backend DB (Oracle).
 - _**Technologies used:**_ Python, Javascript, Docker, Redis

+**Founder - CEO** @ [CTB Trading Inc.](#) _(October 2023 - Present)_

+- Founded and scaled an online e-commerce and local wholesaling business specializing in grocery goods, generating over $200k in revenue since inception.
+- Automated shipping label creation using Python scripts integrated with UPS/USPS APIs, improving order fulfillment efficiency.
+- Hired and managed part-time staff to assist with packing and logistics, ensuring seamless operations and timely deliveries.
+- Tracked expenses, financials, and forms such as NY ST-120 using Excel files, streamlining accounting processes.
+- Successfully navigated product intellectual property challenges, enabling the legal sale of non-IP-owned products at scale.
+- _**Technologies used:**_ Python, Excel

 **Computer Science Instructor** @ [Future Sphere](https://www.thefuturesphere.com/en) _(March 2023 - Present)_

 - Effectively taught over 50 students in Computer Science using whiteboarding, leading to 100% retention and 90% overall on exam scores over the period of a year.
 - _**Technologies used:**_ Python, JS/HTML/CSS, Algorithms

-**Database Engineer Intern** @ [New York Technology Office](https://its.ny.gov/) _(June 2023 - September 2023)_
+**Information Technology Intern** @ [New York Technology Office](https://its.ny.gov/) _(June 2023 - September 2023)_

 - Designed Oracle SQL schemas for asset management, managing and tracking over $40 million in agency assets.
 Streaming management, audits and retrieval of data.
 - Enhanced database automations with Python and shell scripts, boosting operational efficiency by 30% and strengthening data integrity.